+Hunter is a lovely hat that features eyelet sections separated by moss stitch sections.
+These textures and lace panels work beautifully to feature this gorgeous yarn from River City Yarns here in Edmonton.
 Worked in the round, Hunter contains written directions and charts.
 This hat pattern features 3 sizes.
 Hunter includes a hat worksheet, so you know how to measure your head to achieve a perfect fit.

 Hunter is written to be worked on circular needles.
 When the crown becomes too small to continue, you’ll switch to the magic loop method.
 However, the pattern notes do contain details should you wish to use double pointed needles throughout instead.

-Skill Level Intermediate
+Skill Level Easy

-Materials List • US7 (4.5 mm) 16” (41 cm) circular needle, or size required to obtain gauge • US8 (5 mm) 16” (41 cm) circular needle, or size required to obtain gauge • Four US8 (5 mm) double pointed needles (DPNs), or size required to obtain gauge (These are optional if you prefer not to work the crown with magic loop.) • Tapestry needle • Stitch marker • 130-160 yds (118-146 m) worsted weight yarn
+Materials List • US7 (4.5 mm) 16” (41 cm) circular needle, or size required to obtain gauge • US8 (5 mm) 16” (41 cm) circular needle, or size required to obtain gauge • Four US8 (5 mm) double-pointed needles (DPNs), or size required to obtain gauge (These are optional if you prefer not to work the crown with magic loop.) • Tapestry needle • Stitch marker • 130-160 yds (118-146 m) worsted weight yarn

-Suggested Yarn River City Yarn Eden 81% Merino 9% Cashmere 10% Nylon 195 Meters/115 Grams Colorway: Forest
+Suggested Yarn River City Yarns - Eden 81% Merino 9% Cashmere 10% Nylon 213 yds (195 m) / 4 oz (115 g) Colorway: Forest

-Gauge 24 Stitches by 32 rows worked in the round in stockinette stitch = 4” (10 cm) on US8 (5 mm) needles, before blocking.
+Gauge 22 stitches by 30 rounds in stockinette stitch = 4” (10 cm) on US8 (5 mm) needles, after blocking.